Sexual Deviance and its prevalence in North America

 Prevalence of Sexually Criminal Behavior

 The actual frequency of sex crimes cannot be established due to the low levels of reporting.
 Not only are sex crimes mostly undeclared, but the majority of cases also have no witnesses except the perpetrator and the victim.
-Cook, Gidycz, Koss, & Murphy explain this by stating that, “Among highly personal and sensitive behaviors and experiences, including other forms of interpersonal violence, rape and other forms of sexual violence are probably the most difficult experiences to measure.
+Cook, Gidycz, Koss, & Murphy explain this by stating that “Among highly personal and sensitive behaviours and experiences, including other forms of interpersonal violence, rape and other forms of sexual violence are probably the most difficult experiences to measure.
 They are rarely observed and occur in private places” (2011, p.
 203).
 Despite concerns about data accuracy, the available statistics can be used to develop a trend.
 The data inclination can be used to analyze the pervasiveness of these crimes.

 Data on sex offenders

-Data on sexual assault
+Data on Sexual Assault

-The data presented by “Rainn Organization” identifies that every 68 seconds an American becomes a victim of a sexual offense.
-The data highlights that amongst all juvenile sexual assault victims 82% are females while amongst adults 90% are females.
-Whereas 3% of all American men have experienced rape either attempted or completed in their lifetime making 1 out of every 10 victims of rape being males.
-Similarly, 21% of “transgender, gender-queer and nonconforming (TGQN)” students enrolled in colleges have experienced sexual assault as compared to 18% non-TGQN females and 4% non-TGQN males (2021).
+The data presented by “The Rainn Organization” identifies that every 68 seconds, an American becomes a victim of a sexual offence.
+The data highlights that amongst all juvenile sexual assault victims, 82% are females, while amongst adults, 90% are females.
+Whereas 3% of all American men have experienced rape either attempted or completed in their lifetime, making 1 out of every 10 victims of rape being males.
+Similarly, 21% of “transgender, gender-queer and nonconforming (TGQN)” students enrolled in colleges have experienced sexual assault as compared to 18% of non-TGQN females and 4% of non-TGQN males (2021).

 While reporting the assault is one part of the equation, the approach adopted by authorities to handle it is the other.
-Jon Krakauer sheds light on a series of sexual offenses carried out at the University of Montana and the role of the Department of Justice.
+Jon Krakauer sheds light on a series of sexual offences carried out at the University of Montana and the role of the Department of Justice.
 The author identified the reasons for campus rape being prevalent in the U.S. and the reluctance faced by the victims to report it.
-In the case of acquaintance rape, the victims have often faced more suspicion than the perpetrator especially if the victim has been drinking preceding the assault experience.
+In the case of acquaintance rape, the victims have often faced more suspicion than the perpetrator, especially if the victim has been drinking preceding the assault experience.
 Also, the claims of the victim are often dismissed particularly if the accused perpetrator is a popular member of the campus sports team.
-Even going to trial puts the woman’s entire personal life at stake and ultimately it is the victim who has to suffer from feelings of shame, fear, self-doubt, stigmatization, and emotional palsy (Krakauer, 2016).
+Even going to trial puts the woman’s entire personal life at stake, and ultimately, it is the victim who has to suffer from feelings of shame, fear, self-doubt, stigmatization, and emotional palsy (Krakauer, 2016).

 Sexual Deviance and Sociological Theories